seedubjay/seedubjay.github.io/_posts/2021-03-19-ab-testing.md

 > We asked: does the displayed match percentage cause [...] people to actually like each other?
 As far as we can measure, yes, it does.
 When we tell people they are a good match, they act as if they are.
 Even when they should be wrong for each other.

-The most notable thing about these experiments was not that these companies were willing to experiment on their users' emotions to see whether they could be manipulated.
+The most notable thing about these experiments was not that these companies were willing to experiment on their users to see whether their emotions could be manipulated.

-What's even more remarkable _that we ever got to hear about them at all_.
+What's even more remarkable _that we ever got to hear about them_.
 They were disclosed entirely voluntarily as part of a research paper and a blog post, respectively.

 In the seven years after the [very public furor](https://www.nytimes.com/2014/06/30/technology/facebook-tinkers-with-users-emotions-in-news-feed-experiment-stirring-outcry.html) caused by these A/B tests in 2014, there's been little to no mention of the practice by any of the tech giants.

 Very few research papers announcing results, very little heated public discourse, and very few scandals.

-Perhaps they realised the ethical boundaries they were crossing and stopped their experiments outright?
+Perhaps they realised the ethical dilemmas they were facing and stopped their experiments outright?

-Or perhaps they noticed that the public gets very grumpy when you tell them you're experimenting on them, so it's best to just keep it quiet.
+Or perhaps they noticed that the public gets rather grumpy when you tell them they are being experimented on, so it's best just to keep it quiet.

 _Hmm.
 Which one, which one, which one could it be..._